 In November, we hosted a second series of virtual information sessions about high school and Specialized High Schools admissions.
 All NYC families of current eighth-grade students and interested ninth-grade students were invited to join us for a live information session about applying to high schools.
 After the presentation, we responded to questions.

 At each event, we covered how to build a balanced high school application, how offers are made, how applicants are evaluated for screened programs, and how to participate in the audition process for arts programs, including for LaGuardia High School.

 Find High Schools

 When you apply to high school in New York City, you have a wide range of choices.
 We offer more than 700 programs at over 400 high schools.
-There are two paths to high school admissions.

 Charter schools have a separate admissions process.
 Contact charter schools directly to learn how to apply.

 Here are a few ways to learn about your high school options: